-As of December 31, 2022, and 2021, the Agency's investments in U.S. Government Agencies and U.S. Treasury Securities are rated Aaa by Moody's Investor Service and AA+ by Standard and Poor's Corporation.
+As of December 31, 2023, and 2022, the Agency's investments in U.S. Government Agencies and U.S. Treasury Securities are rated Aaa by Moody's Investor Service, AA+ by Standard and Poor's Corporation and AA+ by Fitch Ratings.
 The Agency's investments in Money Market Instruments and the North Carolina Capital Management Trusts' Government Portfolio are rated AAAm by Standard and Poor's Corporation.
 The investments in the North Carolina Investment Pool Liquid Portfolio is rated AAAm by Standard & Poor's and AAAmmf by Fitch Ratings.